nginx/njs-acme/README.md

 ## NGINX Configuration

 There are a few pieces that are required to be present in your `nginx.conf` file.
 The file at [`examples/nginx.conf`](./examples/nginx.conf) shows them all.

+The examples here use `js_var` for configuration variables, but keep in mind you can use the equivalent environment variables instead if that works better in your environment.

 ### Config Root
 * Ensures the NJS module is loaded.